Oliver!: 2008 West End revival

 Oliver! bill board at the Theatre Royal, Drury Lane in 2009.

 A production heavily based upon the 1994 Palladium production began previews at the Theatre Royal, Drury Lane on 12 December 2008 (with an opening night on 14 January 2009).
 Produced once again by Cameron Mackintosh, this revival was directed by Shakespeare expert Rupert Goold and choreographed/co-directed by Matthew Bourne.
-Anthony Ward repeated his acclaimed scenic and costume designs while William David Brohn returned as orchestrator, revising some of the musical arrangements.
-Designer Anthony Ward created a new cobblestone effect for the entire stage while Brohn expanded the orchestrations with new dance arrangements given to "Consider Yourself" and "Who Will Buy?" as well as new curtain call/exit music.
-The prologue from the Palladium production was removed, and the show now opens as it originally did in 1960, with the workhouse children entering, singing "Food, Glorious Food".
+Anthony Ward repeated his scenic and costume designs, with a new cobblestone effect, while William David Brohn returned as orchestrator, with new dance arrangements for "Consider Yourself" and "Who Will Buy?" and new curtain call/exit music.
+The prologue from the Palladium production was removed, and the show opened as it originally did in 1960, with the workhouse children entering, singing "Food, Glorious Food".

-British comedian Rowan Atkinson played Fagin.
-He had played the role in a school production but had turned it down in the Palladium revival.
-Burn Gorman played Bill Sikes, making his West End musical debut.
+Comedian Rowan Atkinson played Fagin, with Burn Gorman as Bill Sikes.
 Three actors shared the role of Oliver: Harry Stott, Laurence Jeffcoate and Gwion Wyn Jones.
 Rob Madge, Ross McCormack, Eric Dibb Fuller and Jack Glister played The Artful Dodger.
-Jodie Prenger won the role of Nancy, shared with Australian Tamsin Carroll, who played two performances each week.
-Sarah Lark, a runner-up on "I'd do Anything" understudied the role.
-Royal Shakespeare Company actor Julian Glover played Mr. Brownlow with Julian Bleach as Mr. Sowerberry/Dr. Grimwig, Louise Gold as Mrs. Sowerberry, Julius D'Silva as Mr. Bumble and Wendy Ferguson as Widow Corney.
+Jodie Prenger shared Nancy with Australian Tamsin Carroll, who played two performances each week.
+Sarah Lark, a runner-up on "I'd do Anything", understudied the role.
+Shakespearean actor Julian Glover played Mr. Brownlow with Julian Bleach as Mr. Sowerberry/Dr. Grimwig, Louise Gold as Mrs. Sowerberry, Julius D'Silva as Mr. Bumble and Wendy Ferguson as Widow Corney.
 The revival was nominated for three 2010 Olivier Awards: Best Revival of a Musical, Best Actor in a Musical (Atkinson) and Best Theatre Choreography, but failed to win any.
-After the departure of the original Olivers, the role was passed on to Zac Hurst, Francesco Piancentini-Smith, Edward Cooke, Edward Holtom and Ethan Smith.
-Edward Holtom left the role one month before his scheduled departure, when his contract expired.
-No reason was given for this.
+When Atkinson fell ill in April 2009, Russ Abbot, a replacement in the Palladium run, played the role temporarily.
+In July 2009 Omid Djalili replaced Atkinson Later replacements were Griff Rhys Jones as Fagin and Steven Hartley, another Palladium alum, as Bill Sikes.
+Kerry Ellis replaced Nancy, receiving positive reviews.